-Proposal Detail Agencies Gettir ng Around P13 New Guided Busway stop in the north west of the community.
+Proposal Detail Agencies P12 Enhance the biodiversity within the Plan Area.
+Parish Council to work with residents to identify and catalogue the biodiversity within the community and to identify options, through community actions and influencing development proposals (including the Village Design Guide), to enrich species diversity and population levels.
+(This would address both the urban environment and the open spaces in and around the Community.)
+H&I Parish Council, Residents, H&I Sustainability H&I Enviro-volunteers.
+Getti ng Around P13 New Guided Busway stop in the north west of the community.
+Parish Council to discuss with appropriate agencies including the bus providers.
 H&I Parish Council, Busway services providers, Cambridgeshire County Council, Greater Cambridge Partnership.
 P14 Direct bus services into Cambridge.
 Parish Council to discuss with bus company and to work with adjacent communities.
 H&I Parish Council, Cambridgeshire County Council, Stagecoach P15 Ensuring footways, cycle paths and roads remain in an acceptable condition.
-Parish Council to work with relevant owners / authorities to ensure footways / footpaths, cycle paths and roads are adequately maintained so they are safe to use as intended and are in good repair.
+Parish Council to work with relevant owners / authorities to ensure footways / footpaths, cycle paths, Rights of Way and roads are adequately maintained so they are safe to use as intended and are in good repair.
 H&I Parish Council, Cambridgeshire County Council, Land owners.
 P16 Explore opportunities to extend footpath network.
 Parish Council to engage with landowners with a view to securing permissive rights on their properties.
 H&I Parish Council.
-P17 Provide more cycle stands across the community to service needs and encourage cycling. stands across the developers to increase provision of high community to quality cycle parking across the villages. service needs and Safe, Secure and Successf iul P18 Actively support and engage with PCSOs Parish Council to continue supporting PCSOs in the villages, working with them to address the community's concerns regarding crime and anti-social behaviour, and supporting their engagement with the community to forestall future problems.
-H&I Parish Council, Cambridgeshire & Peterborough Constabulary P19 Understand the health and wellbeing of the Community and develop programmes of support.
+P17 Provide more cycle stands across the community to service needs and encourage cycling.
+Parish Council to work with businesses and developers to increase provision of high quality cycle parking across the villages.
+H&I Parish Council, Developers, Local businesses.

+Proposal Detail Agencies Safe, Secure and Succ cessful P18 Actively support and engage with PCSOs and engage with PCSOs in the villages, working with P19 Understand the health and wellbeing of the Community and develop programmes of support.
 Parish Council to work with the GP practices, the NHS / CCG, the County Council and voluntary agencies to profile the physical and mental health and wellbeing of the Community.
 The Parish Council should then take leadership and bring forward programmes to enable people to live healthy and satisfying lives.
-H&I Parish Council, Firs House Surgery, Cambridgeshire & Peterborough CCG, Cambridgeshire County Council, Age Concern, etc

-Proposal Detail Agencies P20 Tackling speeding on the villages' roads. on the villages' promoting adherence to road speed limits, P21 Better broadband and mobile phone coverage.
+H&I Parish Council, Firs House Surgery, Cambridgeshire & Peterborough CCG, Cambridgeshire County Council, Age Concern, etc P20 Tackling speeding on the villages' roads.
+Parish Council to explore options for promoting adherence to road speed limits, including Community Speedwatch and identification and monitoring of "blackspots".
+H&I Parish Council, Cambridgeshire & Peterborough Constabulary.
+P21 Better broadband and mobile phone coverage.
 Parish Council to discuss and analyse issues within the community and discuss with providers how improvements could be made.
 H&I Parish Council, Cambridgeshire County Council, Broadband and mobile service providers.
 P22 Facilitating more sustainable living.
 Parish Council to review opportunities for making it easier for people to live more sustainably by better management of personal resources, better management of waste and clean living.
 Parish Council to then identify measures to facilitate take up of such opportunities.
 H&I Parish Council.
 P23 Assess opportunities for reducing net carbon footprint, including renewable energy generation.
 Parish Council to identify (i) opportunities for reducing carbon emissions in the Community and (ii) to assess the potential for community energy schemes (such as community solar PV or equivalent).
 Where supported by the Community, the Parish Council to then work with potential stakeholders to realise worthwhile opportunities.
 H&I Parish Council.